SuoweiHu/blog.simon-hu.org/content/posts/2023/11 - November/2023-11-01 fixing module not getting recognised/index.md

 ---
-title: "Fixing module not getting recognized"
+title: "Fixing module not getting recognized (after D9-10 upgrade)"
 summary: "Quick fix to the issue of module not getting recognized after upgrading from drupal-9 to drupal-10"
-tags: ["Drupal"]
+tags: ["Drupal", "Patch"]
-tags: ["Drupal Bug Fix", "D9 - D10 Upgrade"]
 date: 2023-11-01
 ---